BJMdotNET/pr1nc3/dates/2016/index.md

 ----

  - [**"AXS TV Celebrates The Life And Legacy Of Music Icon Prince With A Special Programming Lineup On Saturday, April 23 -- The Tribute Features the Prince Edition of ROCK LEGENDS at 1 P.M.
 ET/10 A.M.
 PT, and the Television Premiere of the Acclaimed Documentary SLAVE TRADE: HOW PRINCE RE-MADE THE MUSIC BUSINESS at 2 P.M.
 ET/11 A.M.
-PT"**](https://www.prnewswire.com/news-releases/axs-tv-celebrates-the-life-and-legacy-of-music-icon-prince-with-a-special-programming-lineup-on-saturday-april-23-300255801.html) in [PR Newswire](https://www.prnewswire.com/) on 21 April 2016 about Slave Trade: How Prince Re-Made the Music Business (documentary), Super Bowl ([mirror](https://web.archive.org/web/*/https://www.prnewswire.com/news-releases/axs-tv-celebrates-the-life-and-legacy-of-music-icon-prince-with-a-special-programming-lineup-on-saturday-april-23-300255801.html))
+PT"**](https://www.prnewswire.com/news-releases/axs-tv-celebrates-the-life-and-legacy-of-music-icon-prince-with-a-special-programming-lineup-on-saturday-april-23-300255801.html) in [PR Newswire](https://www.prnewswire.com/) on 21 April 2016 about Michael Jackson, Slave Trade: How Prince Re-Made the Music Business (documentary), Super Bowl ([mirror](https://web.archive.org/web/*/https://www.prnewswire.com/news-releases/axs-tv-celebrates-the-life-and-legacy-of-music-icon-prince-with-a-special-programming-lineup-on-saturday-april-23-300255801.html))

 ----